diaryx-org/fig/fig.md

 brew install diaryx-org/tap/fig
 ```

-Or run it with no install at all (needs Node 20+; experimental — see
+Or run it with no install at all (needs Node 20+)—see
 [docs/npm-wasi.md](docs/npm-wasi.md)):

 ```bash